 An Introduction to the Memoir — fully booked!

-You’ll be exposed to a wide variety of memoirs told through a range of forms – from memoirs written in the first person, or even second-person point of view, to memoirs told in snapshots, experimental montage, and even graphic memoirs.
+You’ll be exposed to a wide variety of memoirs told through a range of forms – from memoirs written in first person, or even second person point of view, to memoirs told in snapshots, experimental montage, and even graphic memoirs.
 A substantial portion of the texts used in this course will be written by non-professional writers, so, whether you’ve got previous writing experience or not, you’ll find work written by people easily relatable.